Desserts / Vegan Coconut Ice Cream

-August 4, 2020 by Alexandra Daum
+Published August 4, 2020

-This vegan toasted coconut ice cream is made with a base of creamy coconut milk, toasted coconut flakes, and chunks of dark chocolate.
+This vegan coconut ice cream is made with a base of creamy coconut milk, toasted coconut flakes, and chunks of dark chocolate.
 Refined sugar free, and no gums or starches needed.

 Close up from the front of an ice cream scoop of coconut ice cream.